jaspervdj/jaspervdj/posts/2017-06-19-zurihac-plays.md

 After we've aggregated the key presses, we can send the result to the game.
-It's important to note that this happens one sample interval _after_ the actual user keypresses.
+It's important to note that this happens one sample interval _after_ the actual user keypresses, since you are not easily able to make any conclusions before the interval has ended.
 This adds some latency but we didn't find this a problem in practice for the games we tried.

 ![](/images/2017-07-04-key-voting-05.png)